bvobart/mllint/ReadMe.md

 > See [`docs/example-report.md`](docs/example-report.md) to view the report generated for this example project.
 >
 > See also the [`mllint-example-projects`](https://github.com/bvobart/mllint-example-projects) repository to explore the reports of an example project using `mllint` to measure and improve its project quality over several iterations.
+>
+> See also [`mllint`'s website](https://bvobart.github.io/mllint/) for online documentation of all of its linting rules and categories.

 ---